-The filling out procedure of the form requires uploading a video presentation of the candidate and almost one reference letter.
+The filling out procedure of the Form requires uploading a video presentation (here the guidelines for the realization of the video) of the candidate and almost one reference letter.
 The reference giver can be a professor/researcher/professional who has encouraged, collaborated or promoted the project of the young candidate (for instance a teacher, a university tutor, a curator, a conservator, a collector, a museum professional, etc.).

-The abstracts and all the material produced must be in English.
+The abstracts and all material produced must be in English.

-At the end of the Forum, the selected authors will be asked to submit an article which will be published in the Young Professionals Forum proceedings in October 2020.
+At the end of the Forum, the selected authors will be asked to submit an article that will be published in the Young Professionals Forum proceedings 2021.

 The editorial guidelines and the information about the presentation will be communicated to the authors after the selection.